fdioDocs/vpp-docs/docs/troubleshooting/cpuusage.rst

 VPP CPU Load
 ============

-To find the VPP CPU load or how busy VPP is use the **show running** command.
+To find the VPP CPU load or how busy VPP is use the **show runtime** command.

 With at least one interface in polling mode, the VPP CPU utilization is always 100%.